School of Human Sciences

 What most fascinated us this week was that Andy scored 84 out of 88 on the Greenwich Voice Recognition Test – the highest score achieved so far.
 This further provides support for the idea that some super-face-recognisers may also be super-voice-recognisers.
 Watch this space.

-Can you beat Andy’s score?
-Try out our voice recognition test here (headphones required).
+November 2022 update: We have expanded the 88-trial version of the test.
+You can try it out here (headphones required).
 Please use a PC/laptop with either Google Chrome (Windows devices) or Safari (Apple devices) to complete this test.
 Using a mobile device (e.g., phone, tablet, iPad etc.) has often resulted in audio issues.

 You can also find our fun face recognition test here.